rexfordkelly/js-mini-bootcamp-1/1-foundations-of-programming/README.md

    6 % 2
    ```

    What do the results tell you about the first operand to the modulus operator?
+You can find more
+   about the modulo operator [here](https://en.wikipedia.org/wiki/Modulo_operation), simply stated,
+   the modulo operation finds the remainder after division of one number by another.

 #### Strings